Bring hope to forgotten conflicts

 Yes it is vital to find more national resources for defence.
 But it doesn’t have to be at the expense of the world’s poorest.

-As conflict intensifies and as humanitarian crises deepen, we cannot afford to turn inwards.
+As crises deepen worldwide, we must not turn inwards.
 Strides made in international development will be reversed, if we do not maintain momentum.
 Progress is not promised: it is made through long-term partnerships and a shared commitment to build sustainably from the grassroots, upwards.

 Such unprecedented cuts to aid would send a simple message at home and abroad: human life is dispensable.
 So, HART joins dozens of other NGOs in asking what kind of legacy will the Labour Government leave?
 And what kind of legacy are we willing to advocate for?